RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Imperative debuggers can iterate through a for-loop (or equivalently, a map) but we usually don't see all the data at once.
 The pervasive use of relational queries seems to be a better fit for debugging data-intensive programs, although we feel that we've only scratched the surface of the problem.

-### Users and developers benefit from combining “UI data” and "app data”
+### Both users and developers can benefit from a unified approach to UI data and app data

-Traditional applications, especially web apps, tend to draw a sharp distinction between non-persistent “UI data” and persistent "app data”: the former are ephemeral and stored only in the browser’s VM, while the latter are persisted to a backend database.
-Shifting a piece of state from one to the other requires largely re-architecting the application: for example, few web applications will preserve UI properties like the sort order of a list or the contents of a search box.

-We found that this distinction can be fluid in practice: it is easy for some data to start out as something ephemeral and slowly accumulate importance over time.
-We found it nice to treat all data, whether ephemeral or persistent, in a uniform way, and think of persistence as a lightweight property of that data, rather than a foundational part of the data model.
-We see sync the same way: it’s should be more like a checkbox on a piece of state than a key modeling concern.
+We found it nice to treat all data, whether ephemeral "UI data" or persistent "app data", in a uniform way, and to think of persistence as a lightweight property of some data, rather than a foundational part of the data model.

 We were frequently (and unexpectedly) delighted by the persistent-by-default UI state.
 In most apps, closing a window is a destructive operation, but we found ourselves delighted to restart the app and find ourselves looking at the same playlist that we were looking at before.
 It made closing or otherwise "losing" the window feel much safer to us as end-users.